LECTURERS

 Associate Professor Melinda B. Roaldsen MD

-Associate Professor & MD Melinda B. Roaldsen is the Head of the Clinical Research Department at the University Hospital of North Norway and Vice Head of the Department of Clinical Medicine at UiT, The Arctic University of Norway.
+Melinda B. Roaldsen is an Associate Professor and Vice Head of the Department of Clinical Medicine at UiT, The Arctic University of Norway.

 Ainars Rudzitis